In Search Of The Essence Of Quantum Machine Learning

 This function serves as a feature mapping that translates the external variable into the actual gate angle used in the circuit.
 It implements a simple linear transformation:

-This mapping ensures that the measurement probabilities and exhibit the characteristic sinusoidal patterns associated with the InterferenceInterference is... of individual Quantum BitsA qubit is the basic unit of quantum information, representing a superposition of 0 and 1 states., with adjustable frequency and phase shift.
+This mapping ensures that the measurement probabilities and exhibit the characteristic sinusoidal patterns associated with the InterferenceInterference in quantum computing refers to the way probability amplitudes of quantum states combine—sometimes reinforcing each other (constructive interference) or canceling out (destructive interference).
+Quantum algorithms exploit this to amplify the probability of correct answers while suppressing incorrect ones.
+It’s a key mechanism that gives quantum computers their computational advantage.
+Learn more about Interference of individual Quantum BitsA qubit is the basic unit of quantum information, representing a superposition of 0 and 1 states.
+Learn more about Quantum Bit, with adjustable frequency and phase shift.
 These parameters and are optional and are therefore sometimes omitted for the sake of conciseness.

 The corresponding function in Python is straightforward: